The Question and Answer Section

 I don't have a horse!

-Opportunities are generally available to partner up with one of the ranch horses.
+Opportunities are generally available to partner up with one of our friendly ranch horses.

 What about the facility?